VEGF, vascular permeability factor, VPF

 But VEGF also plays a role in cancer growth.
 Cancers need an ample blood supply.
 As a tumor grows larger, its cells need more oxygen from the blood.
-The cancer encourages new blood vessels to grow to supply it.
+The cancer encourages new blood vessels to grow to supply it with more blood and oxygen.
 Most tumors show higher levels of VEGF.
 Sometimes higher levels mean a lower chance of survival.
 In addition, VEGF may be important in the spread of cancer to other places within your body.
 Certain cancer treatments target VEGF.
 This test may be used to tell how well the treatments are working.

 You may need this test if your healthcare provider wants to find out how quickly a tumor is growing.
 They might also order this test to see if your cancer is responding to treatments that work against VEGF.

 If you have cancer, your healthcare provider may order tests to check for possible complications linked to certain anti-VEGF treatments.
 These complications include:

 High blood pressure

 Test results may vary depending on your age, gender, health history, and other things.
 Your test results may be different depending on the lab used.
 They may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.

 Higher levels of VEGF have been linked to many types of cancer.